 Prior to faculty positions in Communication Disorders, I worked as a language teacher, a web developer, and a medical Speech Language Pathologist.
 Early research focused on technology and teaching and involved development of several online teaching sites of non-Western languages, including Arabic, Hebrew, Swahili, Wolof, Sindhi, and Hindi.
 Research in Phonology focused on functional considerations of phonetically conditioned sound substitutions with a landmark publication on "Lenition".
 Research in Communication Disorders targets clinical linguistics as it applies to clinical measures of intelligibility in adult populations with dysarthria and to accented speech.

-I received the PFW Sigma Xi College Science Teacher of the Year Award (2021), the Pippert Research Scholar Award (2022), the Featured Faculty for Excellence in Research/Creative Endeavor award (2024), and Purdue University's Focus Award (2025).
-Speech Science invited speaker at ASHA 2024.
-Faculty Academy on Excellence in Teaching (FACET) class of 2025.
+Awards & Honors: PFW Sigma Xi College Science Teacher of the Year Award (2021); Pippert Research Scholar Award (2022); Featured Faculty for Excellence in Research/Creative Endeavor award (2024); Purdue University's Focus Award (2025); Speech Science invited speaker at ASHA 2024; Faculty Academy on Excellence in Teaching (FACET) class of 2025; 2025-26 Outstanding Research Award.

 Editorial Board Member for Perspectives of the ASHA Special Interest Groups 2: Neurogenic Communication Disorders (2023), and Perspectives of the ASHA Special Interest Groups 19: Speech Science (2024, 2025).